Alsaheem/newlook-aks-challenge/README.md

 ![Screenshot](screenshots/api-health.png)

 #### TODO (other things i would have done)
-- Setup Ingress with nginx
+- Setup Ingress with nginx ingress controller
 - Setup Image updater with ArgoCD (for automatically pulling images)
 - Store docker images on ACR
 - Connect a domain for this